 The sweet spot?
 Around 3000 PSI for most recreational dives.
 This strikes an optimal balance between ample air supply and safe containment.
 Think of it like the baby bear’s porridge in Goldilocks – not too hot, not too cold, but just right.

-There Must Be a Fine Balance Between Tank Pressure and Volume
+The Relation Between Scuba Tank Pressure and Volume

 Smaller Tanks Require More Intense Pressurization